Kid Vega and the Sorcerer of Mali

 Teachers and librarians this book has been cataloged with the Library of Congress and published with a CIP data block.

-E-Books are now available.
-But also please consider joining me in supporting getting real physical books in new readers hands.
-I strongly believe a novel, in physical form, in a reader's hands, can be a catalyst and a spark for life long reading.
+E-Books will be available, but please consider joining us in supporting getting real physical books into readers hands.
+We strongly believe a novel, in physical form, in a reader's hands, can be a catalyst and a spark for life long reading.

 As an African American father I've always found it concerning that my children, (especially my boys), had a difficult time finding books with fantastical stories and plots that they could relate to or even heroic characters that looked like them.